-- Stem Ginger Syrup – this is the syrup from a jar of stem ginger.
+- Stem Ginger Syrup – this is the syrup from a jar of stem ginger (paid affiliate link).
 Use the stem ginger pieces cut up to decorate the cheesecake or use them to make stem ginger biscuits, and then use the syrup from the jar to make this recipe.
 It has a wonderful gingery flavour!

 - Lemons – the zest and juice is used to counterbalance the sweetness for that perfect cheesecake flavour.
 Ideally, you would use fresh lemons which will give about 30g lemon juice from 1 lemon.

 - Coconut milk - The coconut milk is used for melting the agar agar powder into so you really need it to be a runny liquid.
 If your coconut milk has separated in the tin, just whisk it together before pouring rather than just scoop out the thick coconut cream from the top.

 - Agar agar powder (paid affiliate link) – don’t be afraid of this little known ingredient!
 It is really easy to use as long as you follow my instructions to add it to cold liquid first and then bring to the boil, then stir over a very low heat until it dissolves.
 It takes about 5 minutes.
 I buy the clearspring brand which is usually in the Japanese ingredients section of the supermarket.
 It may also be in the baking ingredients section near the gelatine since it is a widely used vegetarian / vegan alternative to gelatine.

 Please see the printable recipe card at the bottom of this post for full list of ingredients and their quantities.